-This Planning Area is bounded by the Northway to the west, the Town of Moreau to the north, the Town of Northumberland to the east, and Ballard Road to the south (Figure III-1).
+This Planning Area is bounded by the Northway to the west, the Town of Moreau to the north, the Town of Northumberland to the east, and Ballard Road to the south (Figure III-5).

 Rural residences, interspersed by agricultural lands, dominate the area primarily along its principal roads.
 The only Agricultural District in Wilton is located in the northeast corner of this Planning Area.
 Other agricultural lands not included in this district are located in the southern portion of this area.
 Suburban style subdivisions are virtually non-existent.
-Commercial enterprises are scattered throughout the area.
+Commercial enterprises are scattered throughout the area-and include Adirondack Tree Service and Oligny's Nursery.
 There is a mobile home park on Ballard Road and a campground off Gurn Spring Road.